leograba/spincome/README.md

 - Transfer all DB logic to a separate file
 - Make a login kind of stuff work
 - Understand how application icon works
+- Use the right console.something() instead of always console.log() and add file and function name